 - 2 teaspoons pure vanilla extract

-- 1 1/2 cups M&M's or other chocolate candies divided
+- 1 1/2 cups M&M's or a mixture of M&M's and chocolate chips divided

-Stir in M&M's - I usually add about 3/4 cup into the batter, the rest will get pressed on top of the cookies before baking.
+Gently stir in M&M's/chocolate chips - I usually add about 3/4 cup into the batter, the rest get pressed on top of the cookies before baking.

-Scoop a heaping tablespoon of dough and roll into a ball, or use a 1 1/2 tablespoon scoop, and drop dough onto prepared baking sheets leaving about an inch for spreading.
-Using the remaining M&M's, press several (5+) onto the top of each mound of dough.
+Scoop balls of dough, between 1.5 and 2.5 tablespoon portions (a little smaller or a little larger than a golf ball).
+Drop dough onto prepared baking sheets leaving an inch or two for spreading.
+Using the remaining M&M's, press several (5 or so) onto the top of each mound of dough.
 Keep in mind that the cookies will spread out while baking, so be generous with the M&M's.